-Sharron Inglis is Vice-President, Haemophilia Foundation Victoria and has haemophilia A
+Cheryl Ellis is Vice-President, Haemophilia Foundation Western Australia and has mild haemophilia A

-This report from Haemophilia Foundation Victoria is the first in a series about local peer support for women from Australian State and Territory Foundations.
+This report from Haemophilia Foundation Western Australia (HFWA) is the second in a series about local peer support for women from Australian State and Territory Foundations.

 Sign up for the latest news, events and our free National Haemophilia magazine